Water

 According to data from the World Health Organization (WHO) and UNICEF, there are approximately 2.2 billion people in the world who lack access to safe and clean water sources.
 This situation endangers the health and well-being of millions of people in the world who are exposed to contracting diseases from consuming unsafe water.

-You may be interested: Biogeochemical Cycles
+You may be interested: Combustion

 In 2010, resolution 64/292 of the United Nations recognized the human right to drinking water.
 This document underlined the importance of safe water consumption for human development and pointed out the urgent need to address the lack of access globally.